onajebaxley/grunt-deploy-lambda/README.md

 You may access these tasks programmatically after loading package into your grunt via: ~~`grunt.loadNpmTasks('@onaje/grunt-deploy-lambda');`~~
 `grunt.loadNpmTasks('grunt-deploy-lambda');`

-## Task: deploy_lambda_from_s3:<targetConfig> [--aws-profile]
+## Task: deploy_lambda_from_s3:[targetConfig] [--aws-profile]
-Deploys the specified package from an S3 Bucket to AWS Lambda
+Deploys the specified function-code package from an S3 Bucket to your AWS Lambda function, and optionally updates certain Lambda configuration parameters.

 example CLI usage: `grunt deploy_lambda_from_s3:default --aws-profile=default`

 NOTE: The "--aws-profile" option overries any `options.awsProfile` specified in your target configuration.
 Similarly, setting the environment variable `AWS_PROFILE` will override any specified "--aws-profile" option as well as any target configuration.

-#### deploy_lambda_from_s3: Configuration
+### deploy_lambda_from_s3: Task Configuration
-To properly configure this task, one must specify at least a `default` configuration for the following configuration parameters:
+To properly configure this task, one must specify at least a `default` task configuration for the following configuration parameters:
  - bucket: string of the S3 bucket containing the desired package
- - packagePath: string of the path to the zipped package within S3
+ - packagePath: string of the path to the zipped package within S3 (ex: `"myS3Packages/lambdaFunctionPackage.zip"`)
  - functionArn: string ARN (Amazon Resource Name) of the lambda function to be deployed
- - awsProfile (optional): string of the AWS Profile to use when performing deploy, matching some profile credential within your `~/.aws/credentials`
+ - awsProfile (optional)*: string of the AWS Profile to use when performing deploy, matching some profile credential within your `~/.aws/credentials`
  - lambdaConfigOptions (optional): object containing optional configuration parameters for the lambda function to be deployed.
 Unlike other configuration params, failing to specify these per configuration target will **NOT** result in defaults being used.
 In other words, these will **NOT** fall back to whatever `default.lambdaConfigOptions` you may have set.
 Your lambda's configuration will simply not be updated.

-awsProfile is an optional specificaiton per configuration; if not specified, it will default to the "default" profile credentials contianed in your local `~/.aws/credentials` file.
+*awsProfile is an optional specificaiton per configuration; if not specified, it will default to whatever "default" profile credentials contianed in your local `~/.aws/credentials` file.

 Below shows an example grunt configuration for two target configs: default (required) and alternate: